haacked/haacked.com/_posts/archived/2004-07-29-visited-microsoft-today-even-saw-chris-sells.aspx.markdown

 ---
 layout: post
-title: "Visited Microsoft Today.
-Even Saw Chris Sells."
+title: Visited Microsoft Today.
+Even Saw Chris Sells.
 date: 2004-07-29 -0800
 comments: true
 disqus_identifier: 864
 categories: []
+redirect_from: "/archive/2004/07/28/visited-microsoft-today-even-saw-chris-sells.aspx/"
 ---

 My friend Julie showed me and Akumi around the campus today.
 She works for the Finance department in Building 4.
 When I say "campus", Microsoft really has a collegiate feel to it.
 We even saw a group sitting in a